victorziv/bigpandaio-devops-exercise/README.md

 #### Get your environment ready
 You'll need a linux machine with the ability to run vms.

+1. Make sure you have python 2.7 installed.
+(Ubuntu 14.04 is highly recommended).
-1. Install Ansible (Any version above 1.8 and below 2.0 should be fine).
+1. Install Ansible (version 2.1).
 1. Install Vagrant.
 1. Install VirtualBox.
 1. Mirror this git repo using the instructions [here](https://help.github.com/articles/duplicating-a-repository).
 Then clone it locally. (**Please DO NOT fork the repo**)